Brazilian applicants · Canada

 Where do Brazilian applicants typically file the Start-Up Visa (Canada)?+

-Applicable consular post in origin country.
+a Canada consulate or visa application centre in your country of residence.
 Specific intake (online portal, biometrics centre, or in-country lodgement) is determined by IRCC — confirm the current intake channel on the primary source linked above before filing.

 Do Brazilian applicants need a tourist visa for Canada as well?+